What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 • The MAE is ideal for students drawn to research and theory, who might be thinking about influencing education on a broader scale or preparing for a career in academia.

-Choosing the right program comes down to your career aspirations—whether you’re looking to make an immediate impact in schools or contribute to the field through research and policy.
+Choosing the right program comes down to your career aspirations, whether you’re looking to make an immediate impact in schools or contribute to the field through research and policy.

 Master of Science in Educational Counseling with PPSC Credential Option

-Earn Your Master of Education Degree Online at National University
+Earn your Master of Education degree online at National University

 Whether your goal is to inspire the next generation of students, lead an underperforming school district to success, provide consulting services to educators, or explore other corners of the education industry, an MEd degree is a powerful asset that shows your commitment and expertise.
 Start the journey toward earning your Master of Education at National University, which offers dozens of specializations to tailor your studies to your interests.